devth/utsusu/README.md

 instances.
 The program will error and terminate if it can't clone from source or push to destination.

+## Empty repos

+Make sure you don't have any empty repos on the source organization.
+This will cause the `git push` to destination to fail, which will abort the whole script.
+This could be handled (PRs welcome) if necessary.

 ## Configuration

 You may specify your configuration in a `config.edn` file at project root with